Dec 17, 2023

 - Milk: To make this rice pudding thick and creamy, it’s best to use whole milk or full-fat coconut milk (as a diary-free option).

 - Rice: I’m using arborio rice, which is short-grain rice.
-But you could also use long-grain rice if that’s what you have on hand.
 For more notes on the type of rice to use — see notes below!

 - Sweetener: A splash of maple syrup or honey is all you need to make it a sweet-enough dessert.